 Given the Oasis Network’s founding vision to become a world-class, public, permissionless blockchain platform, the contributing team at Oasis has been focused on ensuring that setting up a node is as seamless as possible for all community members.
 To that end, we’ve put a lot of thought into making sure our staking conditions minimize barriers to entry and encourage meaningful engagement on the network.
 Some key parameters include:

-Number of validators to participate in the consensus committee (and receive staking rewards) at launch: 80.
+Number of validators to participate in the consensus committee (and receive staking rewards): 100.
 Validators will be based on the stake weight on the network.

 Minimum stake: 100 tokens per entity

 Selection to the consensus committee: Each entity can have at most one node elected to the consensus committee at a time.